A large sieve inequality for characters to quadratic moduli: Preliminary lemmata.

 \section{Preliminary lemmata.}

 We now state, without proof, some preliminary results that are mostly already existing in the literature.
-Our first preliminary is the Weyl estimate for exponential sums, a proof of which can be found in \cite{tity}. \begin{lemma} Suppose that $N$ is a natural number, and that $\phi:\rr\to\rr$ is a polynomial of degree two, with leading coefficient $a$.
+Our first preliminary is the Weyl estimate for exponential sums, a proof of which can be found in \S5.4 of \cite{tity}. \begin{lemma} Suppose that $N$ is a natural number, and that $\phi:\rr\to\rr$ is a polynomial of degree two, with leading coefficient $a$.
 Then, we have the majorisation

 where the implied constant is absolute. \end{lemma} When applying the above result, we will require good estimates on the average size of $\|2a\ell\|$ for certain choices of $\phi$.
-The following two results can be derived by adapting two arguments of Baier and Zhao \cite{baierzhaosq} pertaining to the respective base cases. \begin{lemma} Let $N$ be a natural number, and suppose that $U,V,X\geqslant3$.
+The following two results can be derived by adapting arguments appearing on p.163 and pp.170--171 of \cite{baierzhaosq}, respectively. \begin{lemma} Suppose that $b/r$ and $z$ are as in the assertion of Lemma~\ref{blemma}, and write $\beta=b/r+z$.
+If $A$ is as in Lemma~\ref{sizeofq}, then, for any integers $n$ and $d$, we have

+where the implied constant is absolute. \end{lemma} \begin{lemma} Let $N$ be a natural number, and suppose that $U,V,X\geqslant3$.
 Moreover, suppose that $a\leqslant NX$ is a positive integer prime to $N$, and that $m,n\leqslant NX$ are positive integers prime to $a$.
 Then, we have the majorisation

-where $\overline{a}$ denotes the multiplicative inverse of $a$ modulo $hN$.
-The implied constant depends on $\varepsilon$ alone. \end{lemma} \begin{lemma} Suppose that $b/r$ and $z$ are as in the assertion of Lemma~\ref{blemma}, and write $\beta=b/r+z$.
-If $A$ is as in Lemma~\ref{sizeofq}, then, for any integers $n$ and $d$, we have

-where the implied constant is absolute. \end{lemma} We will on a number of occasions find ourselves needing to accurately evaluate Gau\ss\:sums involving certain polynomials of degree two, related in some way to $f$.
-Consequently, we will make use of the following result, a proof of which can be found in the lecture notes of Graham and Kolesnik \cite{vdc}. \begin{lemma} Suppose that $a$ and $b$ are natural numbers.
+where $\overline{a}$ denotes any multiplicative inverse of $a$ modulo $hN$.
+The implied constant depends on $\varepsilon$ alone. \end{lemma} We will on a number of occasions find ourselves needing to accurately evaluate Gau\ss\:sums involving certain polynomials of degree two, related in some way to $f$.
+Consequently, we will make use of the following classical result, a proof of which can be found in the lecture notes of Graham and Kolesnik \cite{vdc} (cf.\:(3.4) of \cite{blomer}). \begin{lemma} Suppose that $a$ and $b$ are natural numbers.
 Then, for any odd natural number $h$, prime to $a$, we have the identity